 Growing up, Statham had a dancer for a mother and a street seller for a father.
 No stranger to hard times, he worked many jobs in his youth.
 He became a street seller like his dad in order to make ends meet, but he was also a model, even doing shoots for Tommy Hilfiger and the French Connection.
 It was through his work with the French Connection that Statham was able to get into acting.
 This work was also the bridge that brought him to contact with Guy Ritchie.

 Ritchie found Statham perfect for the role of the black market seller “Bacon” in the movie Lock, Stock, and Two Smoking Barrels.
 Ritchie was attracted to his looks as well as his past as a street seller.
 From there, Statham continued to get parts in movies and slowly he rose to Hollywood prominence.
 His great body combined with the fact that he does his own stunts has earned Statham many fans.
 Now those legions of fans want to know what he does to stay in such excellent condition.

 Jason Statham – Workout

-The second day of his routine starts off like the first with 10 minutes on the rowing machine.
+The second day of his routine starts off as the first with 10 minutes on the rowing machine.
 But then Statham makes this day all about a functional circuit.
 After the rowing, the second part of his warmup is a static hold circuit where he does the ring dip hold, kettlebell farmer hold, L-sit on Parallettes, and the bodyweight squat hold.
 He does each hold for 30 seconds, allowing himself only 10 seconds to change to the next move.